-Depart on your flight to Marrakech, one of Morocco's most dazzling cities.
+Today, make your own way to the airport or be collected by our Private Chauffeur (if you've pre-booked) for your flight to Marrakech, one of Morocco's most dazzling cities.
 On arrival, we'll transfer you to your hotel for an overnight stay.
 This evening, get to know your fellow travellers when we head to a local restaurant for dinner.
 Here you'll get your first taste of Moroccan culture as you're entertained by a belly dancer, who may invite you to join in!Meals included: D

 Day 2 Casablanca

 After breakfast today, we'll head for the fascinating city of Casablanca.
 Our sightseeing tour by coach will take in the medina – that's the old walled town, with its crooked lanes and shady squares – and the magnificent Hassan II Mosque, which is the country's largest.
 We'll also see the vast United Nations Square and the art deco-inspired Mohammed V Square, the imposing Royal Palace, the bustling central market and the Habous quarter, with its quaint French colonial buildings.

 Later, we'll check into our hotel, where we'll gather for dinner this evening.